We are proud that 20 years after its establishment, Butterfly continues to make a significant impact within the mental health sector.

 With a multi-skilled team working across Australia, we improve lives for people with an eating disorder or body image issues in treatment, support, advocacy and prevention.

-- 19,962 contacts made to Butterfly’s National Helpline which provides support over the phone, via email and through webchat 7 days a week
+- 32,406 contacts made to Butterfly’s National Helpline which provides support over the phone, via email and through webchat 7 days a week.
+Helpline contacts have seen a 275% increase over the past five years.

 - Over 500 people took part in Butterfly’s treatment and carer programs, as well as support groups

-- Securing Federal government funding and support to develop the Butterfly Residential Model of Care and build Australia’s first community-based residential treatment facility for eating disorders. endED Butterfly House is due to open early 2021.
+- Securing Federal government funding and support to develop the Butterfly Residential Model of Care and build Australia’s first community-based residential treatment facility for eating disorders.
+Wandi Nerida opened in June 2021.

 - Providing guard rails to state and federal government to inform the development of residential treatment centres across Australia